 At the moment, I live within spitting distance of the coolest block in the country (per GQ Magazine).
 Sigh.
 I am confident that this will never happen in Bend, which delights me.
 If I see one more fedora-wearing hipster striding past my house, I may hyperventilate.
 This leads nicely into my next point…

 Bend has a bearable hipster-to-normal-people ratio.

 I just want a normal life.
 I realize that hipsters are a part of life and that there’s no use hating them (confession: I know a few who are actually smart and nice).
-I just don’t want to be surrounded by them, like some ghostly vapor you can’t escape that takes up all the oxygen in the room, ya know?
-Bend seems to have it’s requisite hipster population but they haven’t taken over the town yet, and it’s doubtful they ever will.
-For starters, the care and feeding of hipsters requires amenities provided only by urban centers; there are no acting jobs in Bend; and it’s too cold to go sockless in the winter.
+I just don’t want to be surrounded by them, like some ghostly vapor you can’t escape that takes up all the oxygen in the room, you know?
+Bend seems to have its requisite hipster population, but they haven’t taken over the town yet, and it’s doubtful they ever will.
+For starters, the care and feeding of hipsters require amenities provided only by urban centers; there are no acting jobs in Bend; and it’s too cold to go sockless in the winter.

 I realize I’m treading on thin ice here.
 I might be mistaken for a hipster at first glance.
 But I’m pretty sure I’m not one.

 Yes, I have a love-hate relationship with my iPhone and my MacBook.
 Yes, I wore Chuck Taylors when everyone was wearing Reeboks and legwarmers, and I I still do (meaning I wear Chuck’s, not Jane Fonda’s gear).
 But, bear with me here.
 I do not have a single tattoo.
 I do not drink PBR.
 I do not ride a “fixy” (fixed-gear bike).
 I do not own a fedora.